crystalfontz/CFA050_PI_M/OS-Setup.md

 # Crystalfontz CFA050-PI-M OS Setup

 This document describes the process to replicate the Raspberry Pi OS that is supplied with the CFA050-PI-M when purchased from Crystalfontz.
 The Raspberry Pi OS is a light-weight free operating system based on Debian GNU/Linux.

+The following information assumes the user has a intermediate level of Linux OS knowledge (console use, root privileges, etc).

 ## Writing the OS to a microSD card